matsutake-io/api-client/README.md

 # Matsutake REST Client

 Module for interacting with the [matsutake.io](https://www.matsutake.io) REST API.
-Submits tranactions to the Chia Blockchain.
+Submits transactions to the Chia Blockchain.

 ```TypeScript
 import { transaction } from '@matsutake/rest-client';